What is an Executive Assistant? Benefits of Executive VAs

 This includes managing what is known as “cognitive load allocation”—ensuring the executive only engages with decisions that require their attention.

 According to McKinsey, companies that optimize executive time allocation see up to 20–30% improvements in productivity at the leadership level.
 This is why high-growth companies treat executive support as infrastructure, not overhead.
+For scaling businesses, executive support has become a core component of operational efficiency, particularly in remote leadership environments where communication speed and accountability directly affect growth.

 The Rise of the Virtual Executive Assistant (VEA)